CornellCustomDev/CD_cwd_events/README.md

 ### Prerequisites

 This module is made for use with a Drupal websites.
+Development requires Node and NPM.

 ### Installing